 - 2. Select the alarm whose scope you want to change. - 3.
-With your cursor positioned over the selected alarm, click your right mouse button to display a pop-up menu that lists the operations you can perform from the Alarm Definition List window. - 4.
-Select Scope from the pop-up menu.
+With your cursor positioned over the selected alarm, click your right mouse button to display a popup menu that lists the operations you can perform from the Alarm Definition List window.

+4. Select Scope from the pop-up menu.
 The Scope dialog appears.

-5. Select a scope from the drop-down listbox in the Scope dialog.
+- 5. Select a scope from the drop-down listbox in the Scope dialog.
 The dialog's Save button is enabled.

+- Select the Save button.

 The alarm's scope is changed.